Korbin-Sargent/Dine-In/README.md

 ## Troubleshooting

 <!-- ----------------------- -->
-The first step of this project was to visually agree upon a layout.
+The first step of this project was to visually agree upon a layout to acheive the rrequirements for the website.
+We first created the layout by using the Draw.io which helped us visually see what we can do with our knowlege on API's and make the JS work along with the html.
+This gave us a better understanding on what was possible and time mange us the best way possible.

 Second